Sand Serpent

-Sand Serpent is a Wild Mouse roller coaster located at Busch Gardens Tampa Bay in Tampa, Florida.
-The ride originally operated at sister park Busch Gardens Williamsburg in Williamsburg, Virginia as Wild Izzy in 1996 and later as Wilde Maus from 1997 to 2003.
-When the roller coaster relocated to the current park, it was renamed Cheetah Chase from 2004 to 2011 before coming into its current name.
+Sand Serpent was a Wild Mouse roller coaster located at Busch Gardens Tampa Bay in Tampa, Florida.
+The ride originally operated at sister park Busch Gardens Williamsburg in Williamsburg, Virginia as Wild Izzy in 1996 and later as Wild Maus from 1997 to 2003.
+When the roller coaster was relocated to Florida, it was renamed Cheetah Chase from 2004 to 2011 before receiving its last name change.

 Sand Serpent was manufactured by Mack Rides and designed by Werner Stengel.
-The roller coaster reaches a maximum height of 45.9 feet, with a maximum speed of 28 mph, and a total length of 1213.9 feet.
+The roller coaster reached a maximum height of 45.9 feet, with a maximum speed of 28 mph, and a total length of 1213.9 feet.
 Upon opening at Busch Gardens Williamsburg, the roller coaster was received generally well by the public, though its relocation at Busch Gardens Tampa Bay was minimally covered.

 History

 In December 1995, Busch Gardens Williamsburg announced Wild Izzy, a Mack Rides Wild Mouse roller coaster, would be added to the park for the 1996 season in the Oktoberfest section.
 It was named after the mascot of the 1996 Summer Olympics, since Busch Gardens was a sponsor of the games.
 Originally in January, it was reported that Wild Izzy would open later in March.
 Though in March, the roller coaster was announced to open in April.
 Wild Izzy officially opened on April 12.
-After the 1996 season, it was given a European theme and renamed to Wilde Maus.
+After the 1996 season, it was given a European theme and renamed to Wild Maus.

-In November 2003, filings by the park for a new attraction were uncovered in James City County that would replace the Wilde Maus roller coaster.
+In November 2003, filings by the park for a new attraction were uncovered in James City County that would replace the Wild Maus roller coaster.
 After seven years of operation at Busch Gardens Williamsburg, the roller coaster closed in 2003 where it was removed and replaced with the defunct dark ride, Curse of DarKastle in 2005.
-In December 2003, the St. Petersburg Times reported that the Wilde Maus would be shipped to Busch Gardens Tampa Bay in January 2004 and be renamed to Cheetah Chase.
+In December 2003, the St. Petersburg Times reported that the Wild Maus would be shipped to Busch Gardens Tampa Bay in January 2004 and be renamed to Cheetah Chase.
 The roller coaster opened on February 28, in the Timbuktu section of the park.

-Cheetah Chase replaced the defunct Crazy Camel flat ride that opened up with the Timbuktu section of the park back in 1980.
+Cheetah Chase replaced the defunct Crazy Camel flat ride that opened up with the Timbuktu section of the park in 1980.
 In 2011, the ride was rethemed from Cheetah Chase to Sand Serpent.
 This was done to reduce confusion with the park's new attraction, Cheetah Hunt.
-The roller coaster is now situated in the Pantopia section of the park, which was renamed with the introduction of Falcon's Fury, the park's signature drop tower.
+The roller coaster is situated in the Pantopia section of the park, which was renamed with the introduction of Falcon's Fury, the park's signature drop tower.
+Busch Gardens announced in June 2023 that Sand Serpent would close the next month for a new family inverted roller coaster named Phoenix Rising.
+Sand Serpent closed on July 9, 2023.
+Phoenix Rising subsequently opened on July 21, 2024.